 1 listing

-Sutton Row is a small yet historically rich street in Soho, London, tucked between the bustle of Greek Street and Frith Street.
-The name likely comes from the old English surname “Sutton,” once linked to landowners or notable families in the area.
-Its narrow footprint and low profile have allowed it to stay relatively quiet over the years, offering a contrast to Soho’s louder corners.
+Sutton Row is a small street in Soho, sitting between Greek Street and Frith Street.
+The name likely comes from the old English surname Sutton, once linked to landowners or notable families in the area.
+Its narrow footprint has kept it quiet over the years, a contrast to Soho's louder corners.

-In the 18th and 19th centuries, this part of London was home to artists, printers, and tradesmen.
-Sutton Row kept a local feel while the neighbourhood changed around it.
-Today, the street is known more for its location than landmarks.
-It’s a short walk from Tottenham Court Road and Leicester Square stations, making it easy to access from anywhere in the city.
+Back in the 18th and 19th centuries this part of London was home to artists, printers and tradesmen.
+Sutton Row held its local feel while the neighbourhood shifted around it.
+Today it is known more for where it is than for any landmark.
+Tottenham Court Road and Leicester Square stations are both a short walk off, so it is easy to reach from anywhere in the city.

-Although there are no household names in terms of businesses on Sutton Row, its setting supports a mix of creative studios and professional offices that benefit from the central address without the foot traffic of neighbouring streets.
-No major public figures have been confirmed to live on Sutton Row, but its quiet charm and strategic spot in Soho make it a valuable part of the area’s layout.
+There are no household names trading here, but the setting suits creative studios and professional offices that want the central address without the crowds of the busier streets.
+No major public figures are confirmed to have lived on it.
+Its quiet charm and good spot in Soho make it a useful part of the area's layout.
+Worth a look at what is based here.